flipacholas/Architecture-of-consoles/articles/mega-drive-genesis.md

     - Two sound chips.
     - 68000's RAM (again, handled by the **bus arbiter**).

+Both CPUs run in parallel.

 #### Memory available

 The main CPU contains **64 KB** of dedicated RAM to store general-purpose data and the Z80 contains **8 KB** of RAM for sound-related operations.

+#### Intercommunication

+Sega chose two independent processors that have **no awareness of each other**, so how can games manage both at the same time?
+Well, the main program is executed in the 68000, and this CPU can subsequently write on Z80's RAM.
+So, it's possible for the 68000 to send a program to the Z80's RAM and make the Z80 load it (by sending a reset signal to that CPU).
+Once the Z80 is under control, it can be used to manage the sound sub-system and move memory around using the previously described method, all of this while the 68000 is running other operations.

+Because one CPU will have to step in the other's CPU bus and both can't use it at the same time, there's an extra component called **Bus arbiter** that must be activated to stall either processor, so memory can be written without hazards.

+It's important to point out that this design can underperform if not managed properly, so games will have to take special care of the bus arbiter and watch for not stalling either CPU for longer than needed.

 ---